Andrea Hasl

 External LIFE Fellow from 2018 to 2023, University of Potsdam

-Dissertation submitted in March 2023
+Dissertation completed in May 2023

 Time Matters: Adopting a Lifespan Developmental Perspective on Individual Differences in Skills, Cumulative Advantages, and the Role of Dynamic Modeling Approaches